-Thanksgiving is a time to gather around a table with loved ones to give thanks and, of course, to share a delicious meal.
-However, traditional holiday dishes can derail even the most devoted dieters.
-From the buttery mashed potatoes to the sugar-filled slices of pumpkin pie, navigating the nutritional value of traditional Thanksgiving dishes can be challenging, to say the least.
+While the holidays offer a time to gather around the table with our loved ones and, of course, share a delicious meal, traditional holiday dishes can derail even the most devoted dieters.
+From the buttery mashed potatoes to the sugar-filled slices of pumpkin pie, navigating the nutritional value of traditional holiday dishes can be challenging, to say the least.

-Thankfully, "Eating healthy during the holidays doesn't mean you need to forgo your favorite dishes," reassures Adrienne Klein, a certified transformational nutrition coach at Thyroid Refresh, a support platform for those who need to follow a thyroid-specific diet and lifestyle.
-"As a thyroid disease sufferer, there are also some foods that can trigger symptoms, and it's the last thing I want on such a joyful holiday."
+Adrienne Klein is a certified transformational nutrition coach at Thyroid Refresh, a support platform for those who need to follow a thyroid-specific diet and lifestyle.

-Mashed potatoes, a Thanksgiving staple, are often brimming with not-so-healthy ingredients that compromise the spud's nutritional value.
-"Potatoes are high in nutrients but are often weighed down with butter and cream at the Thanksgiving table," observes Klein.
+Mashed potatoes, a holiday staple, are often brimming with not-so-healthy ingredients that compromise the spud's nutritional value.
+"Potatoes are high in nutrients but are often weighed down with butter and cream," Klein observes.

 The Healthier Swap: "Whip up those spuds but swap out the cream for chicken broth," the nutritionist advises.
 "Swap the butter with roasted garlic cloves for creaminess and flavor!
 You won't miss the old-fashioned mashed potatoes," she promises.

 For a vegetable side dish, traditional green bean casserole packs a caloric punch, Klein notes.
 "This dish is usually made from processed canned cream of chicken soup, soy sauce, and fried onions."
 We probably don't need to tell you that none of those ingredients are great for you, but don't worry, you don't have to avoid the dish altogether.